Notorious-AFK/TripwirePi/README.md

 # Critical Configurations
 ## 1. Foreword
-Do not directly copy the examples provided below as this would lead back to this project site revealing the device as a honeypot.
+Do not directly copy the examples provided below as this could reveal the device as a honeypot.
-The examples are provided in order to guide the installing party to best possibly decieve an attacker into triggering the device, therefore the following configuration are vital to the devices functionality.
+The examples are provided in order to guide the installing party to best possibly decieve an attacker into triggering the honeypot, therefore the following configuration are vital to the devices functionality.

 ## 2. Requirements before installing
  * Installed Raspbian OS on device
    * with or without GUI
  * Changed user password to a unique and secure one
+   * e.g. 16 characters
  * Set a static IP address
- * Gmail account with SMTP enabled
+ * Created Gmail account with SMTP enabled
    * MFA enabled with Application password recommended

 ## 3. Hostname and deceptive logistics
-A common indication of device purpose in any corporate network is matching the corporate naming scheme used by adjacent devices and naming the fake service provided by the honeypot.
-Use your own corporate naming scheme.
+A common indication of device purpose in any network is matching the naming scheme used by adjacent devices while considering the service provided by the honeypot.
+Use your own naming scheme.

-The naming scheme could be for example:
+Naming scheme example:
  * LOCATION-OS-SERVICE##

-Thereby an Active Directory Windows Server in Bristol could be:
+Thereby a Log Collector service on a linux machine in Bristol could be:
- * "BRI-WS-AD01"
+ * "BRI-LX-LOG01"

-In this example the honeypot is masqueraded as a “log collector” in the network.
-**The example name for this honeypot is: BRI-LX-LOG01

-When configuring the hostname it is important to keep in mind the implications this creates and perform tests for the best possibility of deception.
+When configuring any aspect of a honeypot it is important to keep in mind the implications this creates, perform tests and review externally for the best possibility of deception.
  * What services can be seen externally?
  * What network traffic is the device generating?
    * HTTP/HTTPS, URL's
    * Destination IP’s
- * Does the externally availbable information make sense logistically?
+ * Does the externally availbable information match logistically?
    * SSH on a Log Collector linux machine serving as a backend service port
      * Deceptive
    * SSH on a file server fetching updates from raspbian.org?
      * Poor Deception
-   * Is the device and its supplied service placed in a part of the network that corelates with its purpose?
+ * Is the device and its service in a part of the network that corelates with its purpose?
    * SSH log server in a server VLAN
      * Deceptive
    * SSH log server on a guest Wifi VLAN
      * Poor Deception

 ## 4. Post installation testing
  * psad -S